Braunschweig University of Art

 University - The Particular

 The Braunschweig University of Art (HBK Braunschweig) is an internationally oriented art university with the right to grant doctorates and habilitation qualifications.
-With around 1,000 students and 50 chairs, the HBK Braunschweig is one of the largest art academies in Germany.
-The HBK Braunschweig offers 13 degree programmes in Fine Arts, Art Education, Performing Arts, Design, Art History, Media Studies, and Visual Communication, all in a close-knit, personal atmosphere.
+With around 1,000 students and 51 professorships, the HBK Braunschweig is one of the largest art universities in Germany.
+The HBK offers a friendly and personal study atmosphere with a total of 15 degree programmes in the field of fine arts, art education, performing arts, design, art history, art in special needs education, media studies and visual communication.

 Study Programme - Main Focus

 Students at the HBK Braunschweig have 5,000 square metres of workshop and lab space at their disposal to experiment with traditional and innovative artistic methods, whether it's working with wood, metals, plastics, paper or ceramics, or sculpture, modelling, typography, layout design or different printing techniques.
-The facilities also include a photo studio and labs for analogue and digital photography, as well as workstations for film and video, sound art, computer animation and computer-aided design.
-Students benefit from the professional assistance of highly qualified staff members in the various labs and workshops.
+The facilities also include a photo studio and labs for analogue and digital photography, as well as workstations for film and video technology, sound art, computer animation and computer-aided design.
+Students receive expert support from highly qualified staff members.

 Background - The Insight

-The Hochschul-Galerie, the Montagehalle (the old factory production hall) and other places in and around the HBK Braunschweig host a variety of temporary exhibitions.
-Many of these exhibitions are the culmination of student projects, or collaborations with students at the HBK Braunschweig.
+The "Hochschul-Galerie", the "Montagehalle" (the old factory production hall) and other places in and around the HBK Braunschweig host a variety of temporary exhibitions.
+Many of these exhibitions are the result of student projects, or collaborations with students at the HBK Braunschweig.

-The HBK Braunschweig's hallmark, its library, is housed in Mexico's former Expo Pavilion, designed by the world-renowned Mexican architect Ricardo Legorreta.
+The HBK's landmark, its library, is housed in the former Mexican Expo Pavilion, designed by renowned Mexican architect Ricardo Legorreta.

 What's special here?

 Every year at the end of the summer semester, the HBK Braunschweig opens its doors to the public.
-During the Open Week, student work is showcased from all disciplines, enabling visitors to attend exhibitions, presentations, discussions, lectures, film screenings, theatre productions, performances, and much more besides.
+The focus is on student work from all areas of study.
+There are exhibitions, presentations, discussions, lectures, film and theatre productions, performances, and much more besides.

 Hochschulgebäude der HBK Braunschweig